Being Harassed By Debt Collectors? You Have Rights That Protect You.

 The FDCPA regulates creditors who are collecting on personal debts, such as credit cards, auto loans, mortgages, medical bills, and student loans.
 The FDCPA does NOT regulate creditors who are collecting on business debts.

 Use the FDCPA and RFDCPA to fight back against abusive corporations.
-Here are some common violations of debt collectors commit in San Diego and throughout California:
+Here are some common FDCPA violations that debt collectors commit.

 We Make Harassing Debt Collectors Pay You

 If a debt collector violates the FDCPA or RFDCPA, you could be compensated by the collection agency or creditor up to $1,000.

 What does this mean for you?
 It means that we will make the debtor collector or creditor stop calling and harassing you, and if we win your case, the debt collector or creditor will have to pay YOU money.